-A meeting between the student and Mrs Booth or the subject teacher followed by contact home where issues have continued.
-This will be done by the sixth form office if concerns are consistent across subjects.
-Intervention will be put into place in the form of additional study periods, lunchtime intervention and daily sign in with the sixth form office to ensure work is being completed.
+A meeting between the student and the tutor or the subject teacher followed by contact home where issues have continued.
+Relevant intervention will be put into place in the form of additional study periods, lunchtime intervention and additional sign in with the tutor to ensure work is being completed.